Radiant Red: 1937 Chevrolet Cabriolet Street Rod – Sold?

-For many years, the vast majority of street rod enthusiasts were somewhat forced towards Fords when building a ride.
-As the street rod supplier aftermarket grew, so did the availability of alternatives to Fords.
+For many years, most street rod enthusiasts were somewhat forced towards Fords when building a ride.
+As the street rod supplier aftermarket grew, so did the availability of alternatives to Ford.
 A prime example is Superior Glass Works, which developed late 1930s vintage Chevrolet convertible and sedan delivery bodies to fit on a modern Chevrolet S10 truck chassis.
 Finally, a diehard Chevy fan could build an all-Bow Tie-based street rod.

-Besides the use of ’37 Ford headlights nicely frenched into the front fenders, this 1937 Chevrolet convertible street rod currently listed here on Craigslist in Kingsport, Tennesee, appears to be a high-quality build.
+Besides the use of ’37 Ford headlights nicely frenched into the front fenders, this 1937 Chevrolet convertible street rod, originally listed in July 2o22 on Craigslist in Kingsport, Tennesee, appears to be a high-quality build.
 The seller provides many details of their Radiant Red street rod that reportedly totaled $125,000 to complete the build.

 For 1937, Chevrolets featured completely new “Diamond Crown” styling with safety glass in all windows and straight side fenders.
 A streamline groove ran from the fenders onto the doors, where it blended into the sheet metal.
 The grille was swept in on each side.
 Headlamp buckets on all models were painted body color.
 Safety-Plate glass was used in all Chevrolets.
 Trunks on most models were now larger, with enclosed spare tires.